-Join Beat’s Eating Disorders Awareness Week campaign to show eating disorders do not discriminate, and that everyone who gets one deserves fast, high-quality treatment.
+We hear too many of your stories telling us that because you don’t fit eating disorder stereotypes, it has been difficult to find or come forward for treatment.
+During Eating Disorders Awareness Week 2019 we’re asking you to join our campaign, show eating disorders do not discriminate, and that everyone who gets one deserves fast, high-quality treatment.

 Stereotypes would have you believe that eating disorders are not serious illnesses and they always take the same form, that only white middle-class women and girls suffer.
 These stereotypes are dangerous, they discourage people from seeking help, make it less likely for employers and, in some cases, healthcare professionals to take them seriously and also it makes them harder to be spotted by the sufferer or a loved one.